 The salary of a DevOps Engineer or Specialist varies according to the experience and certificates you hold.
 The more they are, the more your salary will be.
 But according to recent trends, the average salary of a DevOps Engineer in the United States having at least 3 years of experience is around $ 99,604, and it is among the top 5 best-paying jobs according to updated data on Glassdoor in December 2020.
 This profession is highly rewarding as there is still less competition compared to other sectors but will increase in the future as more and more companies are starting to adopt DevOps practices.

 - Understanding the business requirements for the development of a project

 - Tasks Planning and Handing Them Over to The Concerned Team Member

 - Setting up tools and do the coding part

 - Reviewing the complete software code and identifying the bugs in the project assigned

 - Monitoring the process during the product life cycle, and creating and updating new processes that increase project efficiency.

 - Creating automated processes wherever possible to make system updates easier and faster

 - Rechecking all security measures in order to protect the product from hackers

-- Choosing and deploying right CI / CD equipments
+- Choosing and deploying the right CI / CD equipment

 - Preparing and managing progress reports and collecting positive as well as negative feedback from customers